 Of course, we want to look beautiful in every wedding photo.
 All brides do.
 But when you look through the photos, you might think that you should have smiled more, shouldn’t have cried too much, and other should-haves.
 But remember that every professional photo and video captured by your wedding videographer shows your genuine emotion.
 And because they’re real, they’re beautiful.
 So don’t overthink about how you looked.
 Instead, recall the way you felt for every moment that was captured.
 It’s bound to be beautiful and bring a smile to your face.

-No matter how much you want everything to be perfect and go exactly as planned, some mistakes are inevitable.
+No matter how much you want everything to be perfect and go exactly as planned, some mistakes during your nuptials are inevitable.
 It happens and sometimes you can’t do anything about it, especially since you’re the one walking down the aisle.
 But just because something didn’t go exactly as planned doesn’t mean that it ruined the day.
 The flower girl running to her mom?
 A bridesmaid stumbling while walking down the aisle?
 These things don’t make your wedding day any less fun.
 In fact, they make your wedding unique and memorable.

 3. Guest’s behavior